 Angled acrylic showers feature two walls of acrylic liner and three walls of glass.
 That is two shorter return panels and an angled hinge door that sits in between them.

-Curved acrylic showers feature two walls of acrylic liner and then a four panelled door and return set that means you slide each door open and closed to meet in the middle.
+Curved acrylic showers feature two walls of acrylic liner and then a four paneled door and return set that means you slide each door open and closed to meet in the middle.
 This design of shower is a fantastic option for smaller bathrooms where you don’t have space to have a hinged door opening into the space and impacting other bathroom fittings or just your space to move in general.

 With curved and angled acrylic showers you do lose a bit of space on with of the corners being cut off for the curve or angle, so if you can fit it, we recommend a step up to a 1000 x 1000 size instead of the standard 900 x 900 size shower.